Patrick Starrr: Early life

 Starrr was raised in Orlando, Florida, the son of Filipino immigrants Arnulfo and Lenee Simondac.
-Patrick grew up Catholic.
-He started losing his hair at age 14 so he began wearing head-wraps and turbans.
-Starrr worked at a makeup store after high school.
+He grew up Catholic.
+Starrr began to suffer from hair loss at age 14, and so began to wear head-wraps and turbans to compensate.
+Eventually, he lost all hair on his head.
+Starrr worked at a makeup store after graduating high school, before beginning his online career.